telerik/blazor-docs/components/stepper/steps/overview.md

 # Steps Overview

 The Steps are the building blocks of the Stepper component.
 You can include the desired steps by adding a `StepperStep` tag for every step.
-The steps appearance can be configured through the features the `StepperStep` exposes or with a [Step Template]({%slug step-template%})
+The steps appearance can be configured through the features the `StepperStep` exposes - each step includes a visual [indicator]({%slug stepper-indicators%}), you can define a [label]({%slug stepper-labels%}) for the corresponding indicator and manage the step [state]({%slug stepper-state%}) and [validity]({%slug stepper-steps-validation%}).

+The whole rendering of the steps can also be customized with a [Step Template]({%slug step-template%}).

-In this article:
+>caption In this article:

 * [Steps Declaration](#steps-declaration)
 * [Steps Features](#features)